Shyam-Dadhaniya/TypeScript-Scientific-Calculator/README.md

 |M+|to add the presently displayed number to the value in memory. |
 |M-|to subtract the present value from the stored value.|
 |PI| PI is constant in Maths And It's value is 3.14|

+### How to make changes in this project:
+Step-1: Fisrt download the zip file of this Repo.<br/>
+Step-2: The extract that zip file.<br/>
+Step-3: Open this folder in code editor.<br/>
+Step-4: Open Terminal and Type command tsc in terminal it's create js file.<br/>
+Step-5: Run HTML file.<br/>

+### Prerequisite: Install Node npm and typescript.